 Schedule, syllabus and examination date

-This is a course on hydrological modelling at Master’s level.
-It is designed to emphasize hydrological concepts while providing useful skills for using well-know hydrological models in simulating hydrological processes.
-The course is divided into two parts: Part I deals with surface water modelling and part II deals with groundwater modelling, as well as the inactions between surface water and groundwater modelling.
+The course is designed to emphasize hydrological concepts while providing useful skills for using well-known hydrological models in simulating hydrological processes.
+The course is divided into two parts: Part I deals with surface water modelling, whereas part II deals with groundwater modelling, as well as the inactions between surface water and groundwater modelling.

 - classify and evaluate hydrological (both surface water and groundwater) models